-To define Council's obligations and policy regarding the maintenance, improvements and rehabilitation of watercourses including Drainage Reserves and Channels.
+To define the City of Albany's (the City) obligations and policy regarding the maintenance, improvement and rehabilitation of watercourses including Drainage Reserves and Channels.

 This policy recognises that watercourses and drainage channels and their associated vegetation should be left in as undisturbed a state as possible unless extraordinary circumstances apply.

-Notwithstanding this, Council recognises that there are instances in which the condition of watercourses may deteriorate as a result of erosion and/or sedimentation, overgrowth with weeds or dumping or accumulation of rubbish.
+Notwithstanding this, the City recognises that there are instances in which the condition of watercourses may deteriorate as a result of erosion and/or sedimentation, overgrowth with weeds or dumping or accumulation of rubbish.
 In such cases, where there is an identifiable public interest it is recognised that maintenance and/or rehabilitation of these waterways may be required.